The top five most-read stories of the work week.

 "We hired a very lively kitchen staff," he said.
 "We want the guests being able to interact with the staff at any time, and them having the knowledge to answer questions that might come their way."

-Diners who prefer privacy can opt for a room on the lower level with the only table at the restaurant that can be reserved.
+Diners who prefer privacy can opt for a room on the lower level with the only table at The Elephant and the Dove that can be reserved.
 It seats 12 to 14, Lischak said.
 Also on the lower level is a takeout kiosk with its own entrance at the back of the restaurant.
 And delivery will be available this summer to the Clift Park docks, Lischak said.
 Food can be ordered online or by phone.

 The Elephant and the Dove's private room also has its own music system.
-That may come in handy Thursdays through Saturdays, as the restaurant will have a resident DJ performing those nights.
+That may come in handy Thursday through Saturday nights, as the restaurant will have a resident DJ performing those nights.
 The DJ, whose booth location is still being determined, will set the mood of the restaurant with the music he spins, Lischak said.

 "We want that fun atmosphere.
 Not loud, but upbeat," he said.
 "Where people come in, relax and have good drinks and good food."